 Or if you keep refilling the bottles yourself, and do not sterilize them first.

 Here are a few other things you should know about drinking tap water in Bangkok:

 Tap water in Bangkok has been certified as clean by World Health Organization standards since 1999.
 That means the water coming out of the tap is just as clean as water coming out of the tap in Los Angeles, London or Stockholm (and, in some cases, cleaner).

-For more information about Bangkok’s very safe, and clean, tap water read the MWA’s Clean Water Clinic website with tons of information about Bangkok water or, if you want to see how clean the water you are drinking in Bangkok is in real time (it’s updated every few seconds) there’s a handy Metropolitan Waterworks Authority monitoring system online.
+For more information about Bangkok’s safe, and clean, tap water read the MWA’s Clean Water Clinic website with tons of information about Bangkok water or, if you want to see how clean the water you are drinking in Bangkok is in real time (it is updated every few seconds) there’s a handy Metropolitan Waterworks Authority monitoring system online.